 The dictionary defines Punishment as an "action with an intent to hurt," either physically or psychologically, in order to teach a lesson.

 So there is no such thing as "loving discipline," because the child will never experience something designed to cause him pain as loving.
-As Jane Nelsen
+As Jane Nelsen,

-says, "How did we ever get the idea that in order to help children do better, we have to make them feel worse?"
+founder of Positive Discipline, says "How did we ever get the idea that in order to help children do better, we have to make them feel worse?"

 If the child doesn't experience the discipline as painful, then it's just teaching.
 In that case, why confuse the issue by calling it discipline, which